Cam Fletcher

-Cameron Dean Fletcher (born 1 March 1993) is a New Zealand cricketer who plays for Canterbury.
+Cameron Dean Fletcher (born 1 March 1993) is a New Zealand cricketer who currently plays for Auckland.
+He has previously represented Canterbury and Northern Districts.

 Early life

 Cameron Fletcher was born in Auckland, New Zealand.
 As a teenager he attended Kelston Boys' High School.

 Domestic career

 Fletcher began his domestic career with Northern Districts, making his First-class and List A debuts for them in February 2013.

-Fletcher was then awarded a contract to play for Canterbury for the 2014–15 season.
+He was then awarded a contract to play for Canterbury for the 2014–15 season.

-In March 2018, in the 2017–18 Plunket Shield season, he scored his maiden century in first-class cricket.
+In March 2018, in the 2017–18 Plunket Shield season, Fletcher scored his maiden century in first-class cricket.
 In June 2018, he was awarded a contract with Canterbury for the 2018–19 season.
-In June 2020, he was offered a contract by Canterbury ahead of the 2020–21 domestic cricket season.
+In June 2020, Fletcher was offered a contract by Canterbury ahead of the 2020–21 domestic cricket season.

+Ahead of the 2023/24 season, Fletcher signed with Auckland, after spending 10 years with Canterbury.

+In 2024, Fletcher joined Derbyshire for the Vitality Blast, having represented Glamorgan in the previous year's tournament.

 International career

 New Zealand Under-19

 In 2012, Fletcher was named in the New Zealand Under-19 squad, alongside future Black Caps Will Young, Ish Sodhi and Jacob Duffy.
 The squad went to Australia for both a quadrangular series against England, India and the hosts, and the Under-19 World Cup.
-He scored 49 in a last-ball victory over the West Indies in the quarter finals, and 53 as New Zealand were beaten by India in the semi-finals.
+He scored 49 in a last-ball victory over the West Indies in the quarter-finals, and 53 as New Zealand were beaten by India in the semi-finals.